ebeauce/ILSI/README.md

 ```

 ## Tutorials
 Check out the *tests* folder for example scripts.
 Jupyter notebooks can be run to reproduce the results shown in Beaucé et al. 2021.
+You might need to install some extra packages to run the examples (*e.g.* seaborn or h5py).